paradisec-archive/digitising_manuscripts/index.md

   <img width="200" src="images/tripod.GIF">
 </p>

-This site will outline PARADISEC's approach to digitising text materials (papers, books).
+This page outlines PARADISEC's approach to digitising text materials (papers, books).
 The majority of our fieldnotes, texts, and notebook digitisation is done with high resolution photography, not scanning.
+Here are some reasons why we choose to use photography rather than scanning:

+* the process is much faster
+* items that are very fragile or have different shapes are easily accomodated with less handling
+* this method will capture very high quality images with correct colour representation
+* the equipment is portable and can be easily set up in most environments, including remote field locations
+* depending on your equipment choices, this can be the least expensive option, yet will still retain high quality output

 ## Equipment used in this guide